 Watch as we show you how to create another QR code for plain text in this video tutorial:

 It's simple to see the benefits of each code and how to create and design them for the best possible outcomes.
 Check out any of our free resources according to industry or materials in our solutions section for more great ideas and success stories!

-Now that you have seen how easy it is to create the best text QR code for your needs, dive in and give it a try for free.
-Supercode is the best QR code generator to get you going on your digital marketing campaign.
-For more ideas on how to use your codes, take advantage of our educational resources, here.
+Now that you have seen how easy it is to create the best QR code for your needs, dive in and give it a try for free.
+Supercode is the best QR code generator to get you going on your diverse digital marketing campaigns.
+For more ideas on how to use your codes, take advantage of our educational resources here.